mdo91/design-patterns-ios/README.md

 # design-patterns-ios

-## This repo contains wide variety of the most used desgin pattern, implemented in one single app
+## This repo contains wide variety of the most used desgin patterns, implemented in one single app
 ### Memento pattern, Strategy pattern, builder pattern, observer pattern, singleton pattern